trblackw/blog/content/blog/handle-auth-with-react-router-and-typescript/index.md

     </Router>
 )
 ```
 Sweet!
 Now if a user attempts to access these views without being authenticated, our router will give them the boot back to the login page.
 Or if a user stumbles across contents they aren't allowed to view, they'll be show an `Unauthorized` view, but what about user roles?
-Let's assume our app is set up with redux (hooks) and we're storing a `userRole` string that denotes, well, just that.
+Let's assume our app is storing a `userRole` string in `Context`.
 Let's incorporate logic into our `AuthRoute` component to handle role checking before routing the user to a given view:

 ```javascript
 interface Props {